 No Genetically Modified Ingredients

 Organic standards also ban genetically modified ingredients, and the fruit and vegetables grown organically are never washed in chlorine.
 Whilst GM foods are very limited in the UK; most non-organic livestock is fed with them.
 Meat, egg and dairy products are therefore widespread and unlabelled in supermarkets.
 Little is known about the long-term effects of GM foods, and there is some concern about them causing possible allergic reactions and other health issues.

 Organic farming promotes soil health and therefore reduces soil degradation.
 It also causes less pollution to rivers and waterways than conventional farming.
 According to the Soil Association, adopting nature-friendly farming and other key changes to the food system could keep global warming below 2°C. Organic farming usually attracts a greater abundance of wildlife too.
 Pollination is critical to the existence of most of the crops we eat, yet numbers are declining rapidly.
 Some researchers believe that switching to sustainable practices could halt the decline as it has a positive effect on biodiversity.
 Plant, insects and wildlife are up to 50% more abundant on organic farms.

 The Soil Association standards for organic farmers ensure that animals are given plenty of space, fresh air, access to pasture and kept in conditions that suit their natural behaviour.
 As a result, farmers avoid giving them hormones and antibiotics.
 Treating livestock ethically is one of the fundamental principles of organic food production.
 So supporting organic farming is best if you care about animal welfare.

 So overall – eating organic is great for you and the planet because organic farming adheres to strict legal standards that prioritise soil health and animal welfare.
-All of Plenish’s plant-based milks and cold-pressed juices and shots are made from sustainably sourced ingredients and certified organic by the Soil Association
+All of Plenish’s plant-based milks and cold-pressed juices and shots are made from ingredients and certified organic by the Soil Association